 Ticket Refunds & Extensions

-1-Day & Multi-Day Park Tickets – Unused tickets to the Disneyland Paris theme parks during the closure period March 14 – End of the closure) are not being refunded at this time but are being automatically extended until March 31, 2021 (During the period of visit indicated in the calendar depending on your ticket type.).
+1-Day & Multi-Day Park Tickets – Unused tickets to the Disneyland Paris theme parks during the closure period March 14 – July 14, 2020) are not being refunded at this time but are being automatically extended until March 31, 2021 (During the period of visit indicated in the calendar depending on your ticket type.).
 That means no action is required on your part for an extension.

 - If you hold an e-ticket, you must download it before its initial expiration date, and then present it at the entrance to the Disney Parks on the day you visit.